 As a top-of-the-range Excel grade vehicle, this car comes packed with goodies including Intelligent Park Assist, LED headlights, smart entry and push-button start, 17-inch alloys, heated part-leather seats and dual-zone climate control.

 Toyota C-HR Orange Edition 2.0 Hybrid

 If you really want to make a statement on your summer holidays, this limited-edition Orange Edition could turn out to be your best used family car.
-Just 500 examples in this colour and specification were produced to mark a significant overhaul of the C-HR model range in 2019.
+A limited number of examples in this colour and specification were produced to mark a significant overhaul of the Toyota C-HR model range in 2019.

 The Excel grade includes rear LED lights, adaptive LED headlights, a heated steering wheel, leather seats, blind spot monitor and rear cross traffic alert.

 The Toyota C-HR’s sleek coupe styling makes it well suited to smaller families.
 It offers 443 litres of loadspace to the roofline with the rear seats in place and has ISOFIX mounting points on the two outermost rear seats.